codedangerous/odin-recipes/README.md

 By the end, I should have demonstrated that I have a solid grasp of HTML elements, how they work, and what their purpose is, as well as how to structure a basic web page with HTML.

+5/7/2025
+Added some basic CSS styling per the Block and Inline lesson in the Foundations course.